davidcoallier/ey-docs/pages/linking-github-to-cloud.md

 You can link your Engine Yard account to a GitHub account.

-The _advantage_ of linking your Engine Yard account to a GitHub account is that you don't need to cut-and-paste deploy keys if the accounts are linked.
+The _advantage_ of linking your Engine Yard account to a GitHub account is that you don't need to cut-and-paste deploy keys (SSH keys) if the accounts are linked.

 The _disadvantage_ of linking your Engine Yard account to a GitHub account is that it gives your Engine Yard Cloud collaborators read access to **all** repositories in that GitHub account.